phlex-ruby/phlex.fun/project/community.md

 ## Support 👋

 - [GitHub discussions](https://github.com/orgs/phlex-ruby/discussions) — this is the best place to get help with specific issues.
-- [Discord](https://discord.gg/p7C9SWS8Sa) — we have a channel in the Naming Things discord server.

 ## GitHub repositories 📦